Wednesday, March 7, 2018

 Yet thanks to the very gradated excellence of the BMOP performance and what the score calls for, there is a kind of inner organicism of spirit and a narrative thrust that is a story in itself.

 This is a work of hommage, of Ann to her brother Robert, dead at the age of 55 in 2012, a brilliant epidemiologist, a pioneer on the incidence of breast cancer, a dedicated veterinarian, a lover of nature and a profoundly musical soul.
 The five movements of the work unravel and reveal a special aspect of Robert the human.
 There is the "Science" movement, one for "Animals," "Rowing," and "Violin."
 Polyrhythmic and tonally expanded, the music is at once beholden to the legacy of High Modernism and also too to the grand narrative style of the most revered orchestral masters.
 The music comes out of a collaborative venture planned over the years between Robert and Ann.
-Some of the music was dictated by Ann to Robert; the principal"Violin" movement theme has Robert's compositional hand upon it.
+Some of the music was dictated by Robert to Ann; the principal"Violin" movement theme has Robert's compositional hand upon it.
 Milliken Symphony is the triumphant result of the two in their musical closeness, yet also stunningly a backward view of Robert's many tiered life via the hindsight of its passing.

 It is hard to imagine a more moving tribute.
 Even though we may know next to nothing about Robert's life, something very strong of its essence comes through throughout.